 Final Thoughts on Where to Stay in Seattle

 Still not sure where to stay in Seattle?
 Our pick for the best hotel is Staypineapple at the Maxwell Hotel.
 Set in vibrant Queen Anne, this hotel is modern, spacious, and enjoys a central location.

-If you’re traveling on a budget, we recommend Clean & Spacious Private Room in Belltown.
+If you’re travelling on a budget, we recommend this 2BR House Close to Everything in Downtown.
 Not only is it within walking distance of the best bars, clubs, and restaurants in the city, but it has great facilities and large rooms.

 Have we missed anything?
 Still don’t know where to stay in Seattle?
 Let us know in the comments below.